octokit/plugin-rest-endpoint-methods.js/docs/repos/downloadArchive.md

 # Download a repository archive

 Gets a redirect URL to download an archive for a repository.
 The `:archive_format` can be either `tarball` or `zipball`.
 The `:ref` must be a valid Git reference.
 If you omit `:ref`, the repository’s default branch (usually `master`) will be used.
 Please make sure your HTTP framework is configured to follow redirects or you will need to use the `Location` header to make a second `GET` request.

-_Note_: For private repositories, these links are temporary and expire after five minutes.
+**Note**: For private repositories, these links are temporary and expire after five minutes.

-To follow redirects with curl, use the `-L` switch:

 ```js
 octokit.repos.downloadArchive({